Burnet + HIV

 A prophylactic vaccine represents the best strategy for blocking HIV-1 transmission.

-- Development of plasma separation and collection for HIV viral load testing
+- Plasma separator device for HIV viral load testing

 Aimed at improving access to HIV viral load assays in resource-limited settings.